 Distance from Nashville: 60 miles, 1 hour and 5 minutes

 This sweet little town birthed Minnie Pearl but also housed many a world-famous artist, such as Johnny Cash who once had his country retreat here in Bon Aqua, in the rolling hills of Hickman County not far from Interstate 40.
 The square is quaint and charming, while the Piney River is a great way to get out safely and enjoy the beautiful fall weather.
-Downtown Centerville has also got a brand-new resident: its first ever mural, Punch Bug by Whitney Herrington, an original piece we curated thanks to a Tennessee Arts Commission grant as part of our Walls for Women program!
+Downtown Centerville has also gots its first-ever mural, Punch Bug by Whitney Herrington, an original piece we curated thanks as part of our Walls for Women initiative.

 Related post: Visit Centerville, the Home of Minnie Pearl

 Distance from Nashville: 76 miles, 1 hour and 15 minutes